Annan heading to Moscow, Beijing for Syria talks

 "The crisis on the ground is severe as we all know.
 We have to make progress sooner rather than later.
 Every minute counts.
 He wants to move ahead as quickly as possible," Fawzi said.
 "A unified (Security) Council is extremely important.
 Many of those states have influence on the parties in question."

-Separately the United Nations presented a regional plan on Friday aimed at providing assistance to Syrian refugees who have fled to Lebanon, Turkey, Jordan and Iraq.
+Separately the United Nations was presenting a regional plan on Friday aimed at providing assistance to Syrian refugees who have fled to Lebanon, Turkey and Jordan.

-The U.N. refugee agency UNHCR, which hosted closed-door talks in Geneva, said it had appealed to donors for $84 million to assist 100,000 people for the next six months.
+The U.N. refugee agency UNHCR, which was hosting closed-door talks in Geneva, said it was appealing to donors for $84 million (52 million pounds) to assist 100,000 people for the next six months.

 The Syrian Arab Red Crescent has estimated that a further 200,000 people are displaced within Syria.